 The base estimate

 The Base Estimate is the best assessment of the quantities and rates associated with a given scope of work according to a defined estimating practice or policy.
-The Base Estimate consists of two components – Construction Costs and Client Costs.
+The Base Estimate consists of 2 components – Construction Costs and Client Costs.

 Construction costs refer to costs required to complete the tasks or activities associated with the construction elements of a project.
 Typically construction costs are the costs paid to the external construction contractor, and comprise both direct costs and indirect costs.

 - Examples of direct construction costs include the estimated cost of labour, plant, materials and specialist subcontract work required to deliver the asset.